 Inventory management has always been a long and arduous undertaking for restaurants.
 Management often spends hours conducting inventory checks, counting the numbers of SKUs, boxes, cans, pallets and other stock against distributor invoices and purchase orders.
 Once you factor in human error which is an inherent part of manual tracking, it should come as no surprise that numbers may not be as precise as they could be, resulting in waste.
 In fact, according to Chef Hero, consumer-facing businesses in the U.S. account for a whopping 40% of waste by weight.
 The cost to these consumer-facing businesses is estimated at 54.7 billion USD.
 Clearly, technology that allows for more precise inventory tracking goes a long way to reducing waste, which is not only great for the planet, but saves restaurants a considerable amount of money.

 Restaurant technology continues to transform the way businesses are managed and run, streamlining and automating tasks, not the least of which is purchasing.
 Rather than having to make numerous trips to grocery stores and produce markets, as well as going through all of the major distributors on a weekly basis, digital purchasing software lets restaurants do all of their purchasing at once - from one location.
-Purchasing software can also make intelligent suggestions based on historical business data, vendor product lead times, forecast quantities and estimated customer traffic.
+This software can also make intelligent suggestions based on historical business data, vendor product lead times, forecast quantities and estimated customer traffic.
 In addition, restaurants can choose to enable automatic reordering for select items whenever inventory gets below an established threshold, which helps prevent your venue from ever running out of its basic staples.

 Any restaurateur will tell you that good communication is the cornerstone of any business.
 This is true for small independent restaurants, and even more so for larger multi-location chains.
 Fortunately, interacting and communicating with employees across different business units and locations has greatly evolved since the advent of modern technology.
-Thanks to the ubiquitous nature of smartphones and other handheld devices, organizing your team around a central communications hub is now easier than ever.
+Thanks to the ubiquitous nature of smartphones and Wi-Fi, organizing your team around a central communications hub is now easier than ever.
 This affords restaurants the ability to deliver direct messages to all staff members, vendors or even guests at once.
 These communications may include details on menu changes, special events, allergies, food recalls, and any other information of a pressing nature.
 Digital communication tools can thus effectively help restaurants streamline their internal communications processes and grow their bottom line.

 Point of Sale Systems

 POS systems have today become an essential technology that no business should be without.
 Busy restaurants, in particular, have a lot to gain from adopting the right POS system that empowers their staff and enhances the overall customer service experience - the ultimate win-win technology.
-An effective and adapted POS system allows wait staff to take orders and payments directly at the table and ensures that orders are transferred promptly to the kitchen along with any specifications or modifications (allergies, preferences, and such).
+An effective POS system allows wait staff to take orders and payments directly at the table and ensures that orders are transferred promptly to the kitchen along with any specifications or modifications (allergies, preferences, and such).
 These streamlined processes reduce potential order errors, speed up order processing and enhance the restaurant's overall business operations.
 POS systems, however, offer far more advantages to the business itself, as they are the foundation and connection point for many other technologies that restaurants may choose to integrate.
 The beauty of modern POS systems is that they are customizable and extremely versatile, allowing them to be adapted to each restaurant's specific needs, based on size, number of locations, and specialty and can grow with the business.

 The restaurant landscape is changing both globally and locally.
 In fact, according to Robert Carter, industry advisor at the NPD Group Inc., the Canadian restaurant industry has seen more technology-driven advances in the last five years than in the preceding half-century.
 "These are exciting times for the restaurant industry...", continues Mr. Carter,"...as millennials enter the business, and as more consumers embrace digital innovations, technology will become more pervasive."